Peter Caras

 Caras had an international reputation and was considered one of Americas foremost illustrators.
 His work has excited movie goers, inspired readers of countless books and magazines, and has sold numerous products through advertising print campaigns.
 At age 18 having set extremely high goals for himself, he sought out the legendary Norman Rockwell for guidance.
 Their friendship lasted until Rockwell's death in 1978.
 During Rockwell's twilight years, he wrote to Caras saying that he had “admiration” for his work.

-At age 21, Caras met James Bama one of today's best known western artists, who became not only his friend but his mentor.
+At age 21, Caras met the Western artist James Bama, who became his friend and mentor.

-Caras has won numerous awards and is represented in important public, corporate, and private collections.
-Having reaped the benefits of success, Caras reciprocated by donating his time and talents to many charitable organizations and community projects.
-He was also an instructor of Advanced Pictorial Illustration at the duCret School of the Arts for four decades producing some of the best talents in illustration today.
+Caras has won numerous awards and is represented in public, corporate, and private collections.
+Caras has donated and contributed to charitable organizations and community projects.
+He was also an instructor of Advanced Pictorial Illustration at the duCret School of the Arts for four decades.

 Caras died on February 28, 2022, aged 80.